-[3-a.] i.
-When a student is suspended from school consistent with this section and section twenty-eight hundred one of this chapter, the principal, or the principal's designee, in consultation with the student's teachers, shall within twenty-four hours create an education plan for the student for each class in which the student is enrolled, provided that if such twenty-four hour period does not end on a school day, it shall be extended to the corresponding time on the next school day.
+[3-a.]
+8. Education plan.
+When a student is suspended from school consistent with this section and section twenty-eight hundred one of this chapter, the principal, or the principal's designee, in consultation with the student's teachers, shall create an education plan for the student for each class in which the student is enrolled, according to the timeframe policies required in the code of conduct described in section twenty-eight hundred one of this chapter.
 The education plan shall make provisions for a student's on-going academic instruction during the suspension and shall include the steps the school will take to provide the student with a successful re-entry to school.
-The student shall have the opportunity to earn all academic credit he or she would have been eligible to earn had he or she been in class, including the opportunity to complete any missed assignments or take any missed examination or assessments during the student's suspension.
-If an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given.
+The student shall have the opportunity to earn all academic credit they would have been eligible to earn had the student been in class, including the opportunity to complete any missed assignments or take any missed examination or assessments during the student's suspension.
+If an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given, unless the student presents a risk to the health and safety of the school community then the assessment or examination should be provided in an alternative space as described in subdivision four of this section, if available.

-3. Teacher removal of a [disruptive pupil] student.
-In addition, any teacher shall have the power and authority to remove a [disruptive pupil as defined in subdivision two-a of this section, student from such teacher's classroom consistent with discipline measures contained in the code of conduct adopted by the board pursuant to section twenty-eight hundred one of this chapter.
-Such classroom removal shall not exceed one-half school day on the same school day.
-The school authorities of any school district, board of cooperative educational services, or charter school shall establish policies and procedures to ensure the provision of continued educational programming and activities for students removed from the classroom pursuant to this subdivision [and provided further that nothing].
+9. Teacher removal of a [disruptive pupil] student.
+In addition, teacher shall have the power and authority to remove a [disruptive pupil, as defined in subdivision two a of this section, student from such teacher's classroom consistent with discipline measures contained in the code of conduct adopted by the board pursuant to section twentyeight hundred one of this chapter.
+The school authorities of any school district or public school, board of cooperative educational services shall establish policies and procedures to ensure the provision of continued educational programming and activities for students removed from the classroom pursuant to this [subdivision and provided further that nothing] section.
 When a student is removed from the classroom, the student shall have the opportunity to earn all academic credit including the opportunity to complete any missed assignments or take any missed examinations or assessments during the student's removal.
-If an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given.
+If an examination or assessment cannot be rescheduled, the student shall be allowed on school property to take such assessment or examination on the day and time that the assessment or examination is given unless the student presents a risk to the health and safety of the school community then the assessment or examination should be provided in an alternative space as described in subdivision four of this section, if available.
 Nothing in this subdivision shall authorize the removal of a [pupil] student in violation of any state or federal law or regulation.
-No [pupil] student shall return to the classroom until the principal makes a final determination pursuant to paragraph c of this subdivision, or the period of removal expires, whichever is less.
+No [pupil] student shall return to the classroom until the principal makes a final determination pursuant to [paragraph c of] this subdivision, or the period of removal expires, whichever is less.